-There are three power modes for the ADS8341: full power (PD1 - PD0 = 11B), auto power-down (PD1 - PD0 = 00B), and shutdown (SHDN LOW).
-The affects of these modes varies depending on how the ADS8341 is being operated.
-For example, at full conversion rate and 24-clocks per conversion, there is very little difference between full power mode and auto power-down, a shutdown (SHDN LOW) will not lower power dissipation.
+There are three power modes for the ADS8344: full-power (PD1 - PD0 = 11B), auto power-down (PD1 - PD0 = 00B), and shutdown (SHDN LOW).
+The effects of these modes varies depending on how the ADS8344 is being operated.
+For example, at full conversion rate and 24-clocks per conversion, there is very little difference between full-power mode and auto power-down; a shutdown will not lower power dissipation.

-When operating at full-speed and 24-clocks per conversion (as shown in Figure 3), the ADS8341 spends most of its time acquiring or converting.
-There is little time for auto powerdown, assuming that this mode is active.
-Thus, the difference between full power mode and auto power-down is negligible.
+When operating at full-speed and 24-clocks per conversion (see Figure 3), the ADS8344 spends most of its time acquiring or converting.
+There is little time for auto power-down, assuming that this mode is active.
+Thus, the difference between full-power mode and auto power-down is negligible.
 If the conversion rate is decreased by simply slowing the frequency of the DCLK input, the two modes remain approximately equal.
-However, if the DCLK frequency is kept at the maximum rate during a conversion, but conversion are simply done less often, then the difference between the two modes is dramatic.
-Figure 8 shows the difference between reducing the DCLK frequency ("scaling" DCLK to match the conversion rate) or maintaining DCLK at the highest frequency and reducing the number of conversion per second.
-In the later case, the converter spends an increasing percentage of its time in power-down mode (assuming the auto power-down mode is active).
+However, if the DCLK frequency is kept at the maximum rate during a conversion, but conversions are simply done less often, then the difference between the two modes is dramatic.
+In the latter case, the converter spends an increasing percentage of its time in power-down mode (assuming the auto power-down mode is active).

-If DCLK is active and $\overline{CS}$ is LOW while the ADS8341 is in auto power-down mode, the device will continue to dissipate some power in the digital logic.
+If DCLK is active and $\overline{CS}$ is LOW while the ADS8344 is in auto power-down mode, the device will continue to dissipate some power in the digital logic.
 The power can be reduced to a minimum by keeping $\overline{CS}$ HIGH.
-The differences in supply current for these two cases are shown in Figure 9.